The contraceptive implant: common side effects and reviews

 What is the birth control implant?

-The contraceptive implant (Nexplanon implant) is a small soft flexible rod made out of ethylene vinyl acetate copolymer (plastic) that goes under your skin.
+The contraceptive implant (Nexplanon) is a small soft flexible rod made out of ethylene vinyl acetate copolymer (plastic) that goes under your skin.
 It releases a hormone called progestogen that works to prevent pregnancy.
 It lasts for three years before it should be replaced.

 How does the contraceptive implant work?

-Once placed under the skin of your upper arm by a doctor or nurse, it releases the hormone progestogen gradually into your bloodstream which works to prevent pregnancy in three ways: by stopping ovulation, making the fluid in your cervix thicker (making it more difficult from sperm to enter the womb), and preventing the lining of your womb thickening enough for an embryo to grow in it.
+Once placed under the skin of your upper arm by a doctor or nurse, it releases the hormone etonorgestrel, a type of progestogen, gradually into your bloodstream.
+This works to prevent pregnancy in three ways: by stopping ovulation, making the fluid in your cervix thicker (making it more difficult from sperm to enter the womb), and preventing the lining of your womb thickening enough for an embryo to grow in it.

 How effective is the contraceptive implant?